Black Heritage Trail

 Est. 1908

-The Annex Barber and Beauty Shop was one of nine shops owned and operated by Grant Smith during his lifetime.
-It operated downtown from 1934 to 1944, and again from 1947 to 1961, alongside a shop in his home on 10th Street—spanning a total of 24 years.
-His son, Eugene, worked with him until his untimely death in 1955, while his daughter-in-law, Madeline, ran the beauty shop.
-Smith is remembered for accommodating both Black and white clientele—shining shoes for white customers during the day and for Black customers after hours.
+The Annex Barber and Beauty Shop was one of nine barbershops Grant Smith owned and operated over the course of his career.
+It operated downtown from 1934 to 1944 and again from 1947 to 1961, alongside a shop in his home on 10th Street, for a total of 24 years.
+His son, Eugene, worked with him until Eugene’s death in 1955.
+Eugene’s wife, Madeline, managed the beauty shop portion of the business.
+During segregation, Grant Smith shined shoes for white customers during regular hours and for Black customers after hours.

 621–625 Washington Street